cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 }
 ```

-In case of wasm client, upgrade of `WASM Client Code` is also possible via blockchain specific management functionality.
+In case of WASM client, upgrade of `WASM Client Code` is also possible via blockchain specific management functionality.

 ### State verification functions